meilisearch/documentation/guides/advanced_guides/configuration.md

 **CLI option**: `--snapshot-path`

-The directory path where meilisearch will create snapshot,
+The directory path where MeiliSearch will create snapshots.

 If this command is not provided, snapshoting is deactivated.